-Any prolonged planned absence must to shared with the headteacher by completing a request for absence form in advance of the absence and in good time so a response can be discussed.
+Any prolonged planned absence must be shared with the headteacher by completing a request for absence form in advance of the absence and in good time so a response can be discussed.
 If you require the a request for absence form, please contact the school office.

 Persistent absence of any nature, affects your child’s ability to make progress.
 We want to work with our families to promote high attendance for all to give every child the best chance of success.

 At Littleton, the care and well-being of your child is our number one priority.
 We understand that some children may feel ‘under the weather’ however, unless they have a temperature over 38, have been sick, had diarrhoea or are displaying signs of a recognised illness (chicken pox, tonsillitis etc.), they need to be in school.
 The below image makes clear the impact of attendance on your child’s progress.

 We care deeply about your children and if we have any concerns about their health or well-being, we will be in touch with you.

 Arriving late to school can be disruptive for your child’s learning journey and those in the class.
 Please make every effort to ensure your child arrives on time to join their class line at 8.45am.
 If your child arrives via the office after 9am, a late mark will be recorded.

 For your child’s safety, it is important that we know exactly who is collecting your child every day.